sailfishos-sony-tama/main/hadk-sony-xz2.md

 be changed.
 Variable REPO is used during a build, it can be filled using values in other REPO_ vars.

+# Updates notes: unreleased

+* We now use `generate_dhs_patches` instead of using sonys repo_update script.

+* Vendor repositories are set to p-mr1 to don't changes incompatible with Android pie.

 # Update notes: 3.3.0.16